How do I choose a program?

 If you join a program with a friend or as a couple, please note that rooming will run on a rotation system over the course of the program, so you will spend equal amounts of time with everyone in your group.

-In all of our years of running programs (over 2,000 students and more than 90,000 student days in the field), we have an excellent safety record.
+In all of our years of running programs (over 2,000 students and more than 100,000 student days in the field), we have an excellent safety record.
 Not one student has had to leave a program due to program-related illness or injury sustained on the program (we have had some students go home due to aggravating pre-existing conditions).
-We have had our safety management systems assessed and accredited by AGA (American GAP Association), the UK's Year Out Group, and NZ's Outdoor Mark scheme.
+We have had our safety management systems assessed and accredited by the US Gap Year Association, the UK's Year Out Group, and NZ's Outdoor Mark scheme.

 New Zealand and Australia are as safe as the United States for travel.
 Travel in the developing world is not as safe as in your own country.
 Access to good medical care is not as immediate and there is a higher level of risk from fire, the impact of natural disasters, and road accidents.
 We manage this increased level of risk with careful safety planning and excellent safety systems.